hsf-training/analysis-essentials/git/09-pullrequests.md

 {% callout "Automatic Pull Request title and description" %}
-If your Pull Request has only one commit, the **Title** and **Description** fields will be automatically filled with the first line of the commit message, and any extra line, respectively.
+If your Pull Request has only one commit, the **Title** and **Description** fields will be automatically filled for you.
 {% endcallout %}

 ![Title and description](fig/gitlab-pr-title.png)